Shortcuts

 There was a long pause.

 “I hope so.
-But it’s easy to get lost in the shortcuts in the shortcuts.
+But it’s easy to get lost in the shortcuts.
 And sometimes unlocked doors lock themselves.
 But not often.
-No. That doesn’t usually happen.”
+That doesn’t usually happen.”

 …

-We walked for hours, down the same impossibly high hedge-lined path, past lots of entrances – some so small you’d have to crawl through, some so big they didn’t seem on the same scale as the rest of the world - but there were none with anything left outside until, at last, Jess called out.
+We walked for hours, down the same impossibly high hedge-lined path, past lots of entrances – some so small you’d have to crawl through, some so big they didn’t seem on the same scale as the rest of the world - but none had anything left outside until, at last, Jess called out.

-We drew nearer and it was Danny’s hat - a wide brimmed Toronto Blue-Jays cap, bought for two pounds in a Beckworth charity shop when he’d been eight.
-The hat had been too big for him and we’d tried to dissuade him, but he’d wanted it nonetheless and he’d grown into it.
+We drew nearer and it was Danny’s hat - a wide brimmed Toronto Blue Jays cap, bought for two pounds in a Beckworth charity shop when he’d been eight.
+The hat had been too big and we’d tried to dissuade him, but he wanted it nonetheless and he’d grown into it.

 The door wasn’t remarkable compared to others we’d been past.
 It was wooden and painted green.

-The only unusual thing about it was its shape – a perfect oval.
+The only unusual thing was its shape – a perfect oval.

 Jess tried it.
 For an awful moment it didn’t move and, thinking about what she had said about doors that locked themselves, my knees went weak.
-But it was just stuck.
-Jess put her shoulder to it and with a jolt it opened inwards.
+But it was merely stuck.
+Jess put her shoulder to it, and with a jolt, it opened inwards.

 I rushed forward, but Jess stepped ahead of me.